mbacolas/fhir/input/pagecontent/index.md

 ---

-## Background

-The SHIN-NY Data lake
-add architecture diagram of data lake

-## Gaps

-Remaining items to be done:
-- [ ] restrict the following terminology sets to only include

-## Suggestions

-- Add Pracitioner extensions in all resources such as a Encounter and Condition to allow for nested Practitioner resources instead of references.

 ## Supported REST API Calls
 It is exected that a reource id is always provided by the calling application Meta.lastUpdated will be required to ensure resource bundles get processed in the appropriate order.